philippe76/React-Native-Academind/README.md

 <br/>

-> Using new React-Native components like ScrollView or custom components
+> Using new React-Native components like ScrollView, "Touchable" components or custom components
 >
 > Learning deeper FlatList concept and use
 >